yousiftouma/cygni-talent-deploy/readme.md

    - For _allowed_ ports, a connection should be opened.
    - If you chose _reject_ instead if _deny_, you will get a "Connection refused" error.

+1. You can also try the cli portscanner `nmap` used in Matrix to see which ports are open.

+   Use `nmap -Pn <SERVER-IP>` to list open ports on your server.

 ## Step 06 - Dependencies

 Our application needs node.js installed to run.
-Install the latest LTS version.
+Install the latest LTS version (14.x).
 See https://nodejs.org/en/download/package-manager/

 1. On the server, install node.js